-(b) Acquisition of Changyi
+(a) Acquisition of Changyi

 In January 2019, the Company acquired 34.38% equity interest of Changyi, a company established in the PRC and an independent software vendor based in Shanghai, the PRC.
 Changyi and its underlying subsidiary Suzhou Changyi became subsidiaries of the Company effective from January 1, 2019 as the Company established control over Changyi Group through certain shareholder agreements since then.
-Other shareholders of Changyi Group expects the operating effectiveness brought about by the control over Changyi Group by the Company to be of their best interests.
-Changyi Group provides intelligent retail and CRM solutions to clients, allowing them to consolidate consumer's online and offline information to provide connection within the organization and stakeholders.
+Other shareholders of Changyi Group provides intelligent retail and CRM solutions to clients, allowing them to consolidate consumer's online and offline information to provide connection within the organization and stakeholders.
 The Company expects to increase its market share in the data-driven Enterprise Solutions segment beyond digital marketing through Changyi Group.